ststimac/stephaniestimac-blog/posts/2023/05/gratitude.md

 Today:
 I'm thankful that the sun is shining in Berlin again.
 I'm thankful for the ability to share and ask for help within the Rapid Alumni Slack group.
-I'm thankful for a slow day where I have no committments.
+I'm thankful for a slow day where I have no commitments.